The Ultimate Motorcycle Trip Packing List

 The most popular question I get asked by y’all is what gear I camp with and take with me on motorcycle trips.
 If you’ve never done a long-distance motorcycle trip, preparing for it can be a little overwhelming at first.
 Every year I get a little bit better at packing my motorcycle up for the long haul.
 And, for 2020, I’ve really done some upgrading to all of my gear.
 Here’s my 2020 Ultimate Motorcycle Trip Packing List, filled with all the goodies I make sure to take with me on the road.

 Riding Gear is one of the most variable factors involved in packing for a motorcycle trip.
 Something you’re going to want to consider is the climate where you’re headed.
 Is it Fall in the Rockies?
 Summer in the South?
 Maybe reading over my Winter Riding Essentials Guide will help out if you plan to ride in chilly weather.
 Below is a list of the riding gear I always pack on trips.

-- Full Face Helmet – The Race Star is my go-to helmet for any long distance motorcycle trip.
-It’s lightweight, aerodynamic, vents well, and generally pretty quiet.
+- Full Face Helmet – The Race Star is my go-to helmet for any long-distance motorcycle trip.
+It’s lightweight, aerodynamic, vents well, and is generally pretty quiet.

 - Gloves – I really enjoy the Hammer Down leather and mesh style gloves from Speed & Strength for warmer riding.
 For colder weather, I typically use deerskin gloves.